netxms/netxms-doc/admin/appendix.rst

        SubAgent parameters.
 Subagents will be loaded in the same order as they appear in configuration file.
      - No defaults
+   * - SyncTimeWithServer
+     - Syncronize time with server on Status poll.
+     - No
    * - SyslogListenPort
      - Listening port number for syslog proxy functionality.
      - 514